slashinsky/slashinsky/README.md

 I hand-coded my [portfolio](https://sarahlashinsky.com/) with the help of Notion for my case studies!.

-📫 You can reach me at sklashinsky.com or on @sarahlashinsky on Twitter or Instagram
+📫 You can reach me at sklashinsky@gmail.com or on [Twitter](https://twitter.com/SarahLashinsky) or [Instagram](https://www.instagram.com/sarahlashinsky/).

 <img src="https://sarahlashinsky.com/images/headshot.jpg" alt="headshot" width="600"/>